10 Reasons Bhutan Should Be on Your Travel List

 As South Asia's premier eco-tourism destination, Bhutan cares much more about environmental protection than its neighbors.
 It is forbidden to buy tobacco or use plastic bags there (addicts can take the chance to quit smoking).
 Visitors can travel responsibly in Bhutan without much effort.
 It’s a win for you, a win for Bhutan, and a win for the planet.

 Bhutan has colorful festivals, among which Tshechu is the most important one.
 Tshechu is held annually in various monasteries, dzongs of Bhutan to honor the Guru Rinpoche who brought Tantric Buddhism to Bhutan in the 8th century.
 Cham dances, Atsaras (clowns) in wooden masks, the unfurling of Thangka are important components of Tshechu which reveals the traditional culture of Bhutan.

 Mask Dance During the Tshechu Festival in Bhutan

 10. Art is everywhere.

-Art is everywhere in Bhutan, from the intricate carvings in the temples, dzong, museums to hand-woven textiles in an ordinary family, to the doodles in the street.
-Bhutan has thirteen traditional arts and crafts that have been practiced from the time immemorial, such as embroidery, paper-making, wood-carving.
-It’s easy to buy some authentic textiles in local shops.
+Art is everywhere in Bhutan, from the intricate carvings in the temples, dzong, and museums to hand-woven textiles in an ordinary family, to the doodles in the street.
+Bhutan has thirteen traditional arts and crafts that have been practiced from time immemorial, such as embroidery, paper-making, and wood-carving.
+It's easy to buy authentic textiles in local shops.

 Add Bhutan to your travel list if you are convinced by us, explore Odynovo Tours' selected Bhutan tour itineraries and find one that fits you the best.
 Finally, share this post and let more people know about Bhutan!